The Loire Valley is an area full of castles, where French royalty and nobility lived, and great artists such as Leonardo da Vinci.

 The Viator tours are for 8 people and provide a more intimate and personalized experience.
 And they also have the bonus of tasting 3 glasses of French wine.

-Full Day Tour from Paris to the Loire Castles
+Full Day Tour from Paris to the Loire Valley Castles

 This is another proposal we recommend from Get Your Guide, which includes 3 castles: Chambord, Chenonceau, and Cheverny.